 Meeting the Burden of Proof for Whiplash Claims

 A jury needs reasonable proof that an injury deserves compensation.
-Many personal injury firms will reject whiplash cases, because settlements tend to cap out at about $15,000 (and often are not much more than several hundred dollars), and because they can be very difficult to prove in court.
+Many personal injury firms will reject whiplash cases because settlements tend to be low and the injury can be difficult to prove in court.